 Why do these "jihadists" hate America so?
-What fueled the destruction of the Twin Towers and so many other acts of seemingly mindless aggression?
-Osama bin Laden and those like him are not insane.
+What fueled the destruction of the Twin like him are not insane.
 They are not fueled by endless, seething emotion.
 They have thought through what they are doing and their sense of purpose is calculated and clear.
 Osama has articulated five main grievances as the basis for his case against America.
 We now have enough background to understand his thinking, at least in part.